0xbe7a/mastermind/README.md

 Additionally, it uses [rayon](https://github.com/rayon-rs/rayon) to enable multithreading

-It finds optimal worst case guesses [^1] from all non-equivalent [^2] guesses that minimize the maximum number of remaining possibilities
+It finds optimal worst-case guesses [^1] from all non-equivalent [^2] guesses that minimize the maximum number of remaining possibilities

 The core solver is implemented in [libmastermind](https://github.com/0xbe7a/mastermind/blob/main/libmastermind/src/positions.rs) alongside a CLI-Solver and a Web frontend